FrontenderMagazine/why-coding-style-matters/eng.md

-<article class="post-122582 post type-post status-publish format-standard hentry
-category-coding tag-code-style tag-css tag-javascript post ">
+# Why Coding Style Matters

 When I was studying computer science in college, I had one extremely tough professor.
 His name was Dr. Maxey and he taught the more complicated courses like data structures and computer architecture.
 He was a wonderful teacher with a talent for articulating difficult concepts, but also an extremely tough grader.
 Not only would he look over your code to make sure that it worked, he would take off points for stylistic issues.

 If you were missing appropriate comments, or even if you misspelled a word or two in your comments, he would deduct points.
 If your code was “messy” (by his standards), he would deduct points.
 The message was clear: the quality of your code is not just in its execution but also in its appearance.
 That was my first experience with coding style.

 ### What’s A Style Anyway?

 Coding style is how your code looks, plain and simple.
 And by “your,” I actually mean you, the person who is reading this article.
 Coding style is extremely personal and everyone has their own preferred style.
-You can discover your own personal style by looking back over co
-<blockquotes>de that you’ve written when you didn’t have a style guide to
+You can discover your own personal style by looking back over code that you’ve written when you didn’t have a style guide to adhere to.
-adhere to.
 Everyone has their own style because of the way they learned to code.
 If you used an integrated development environment (IDE) like Visual Studio to learn coding, your style probably matches the one enforced by the editor.
-If you learned using a plain text editor, your style likely evolved from what you thought was more readable.</blockquotes>
+If you learned using a plain text editor, your style likely evolved from what you thought was more readable.

 ![Style Guide][1]
 *Not only publishing houses need a style guide.
-If you want to keep your code readable and easy to maintain even years after you’ve finished a product, a coding style guide is helpful and necessary.[ (Image source on flickr)][2]*
+If you want to keep your code readable and easy to maintain even years after you’ve finished a product, a coding style guide is helpful and necessary. [(Image credit: Wikidave)][2]*

 You may even notice that your style changes from language to language.
 The decisions that you made in JavaScript might not carry over to your CSS.
 For instance, you might decide JavaScript strings should use double quotes while CSS strings should use single quotes.
 This isn’t uncommon as we tend to context switch when we switch back and forth between languages.
 Still, it’s an interesting exercise in self-observation.

 Coding style is made up of numerous small decisions based on the language: